-The Swisscanto sustainability rating examines an investment based on the following four pillars (or scores) of our sustainability analysis and offers deep insights into the sustainability performance of countries and companies:
+The Swisscanto sustainability rating examines an investment based on the following four pillars (or scores) of our sustainability analysis and should offer deep insights into the sustainability performance of countries and companies:

-- ESG score: How sustainably is the company or state managed? - Controversy score: To what extent do publicly controversial business areas, questionable business practices or violations of international standards exist? - Climate score: To what extent does the company or state have a negative impact on the environment in terms of CO2e emissions? - SDG score: What positive contribution do the companies or states make with their activities towards achieving the 17 UN Sustainable Development Goals?
+- ESG score: How sustainably is the company or state managed? - Controversy score: To what extent do controversial business areas, questionable business practices or violations of international standards exist? - Climate score: To what extent does the company or state have a negative impact on the environment in terms of CO2e emissions? - SDG score: What influence do the companies or states have through their activities on achieving the 17 UN Sustainable Development Goals?